Purchase Parkway: History

-Toll locations and charges

-Future
+Transition to Interstate 69

 The Julian M. Carroll Purchase Parkway from the junction with Interstate 24 west was legally designated to become part of I-69.
 On May 15, 2006, Governor Ernie Fletcher announced that the Purchase Parkway would become part of the alignment of I-69 in Kentucky, along with parts of I-24, the Edward T. Breathitt Pennyrile Parkway, and the Wendell H. Ford Western Kentucky Parkway.
 To reflect this, Future I-69 shields were erected along the parkway in the middle of 2006.
 Additional federal legislation enacted in 2008 confirmed the route of I-69, and authorized Kentucky to immediately begin signing the Purchase Parkway (and parts of the Western Kentucky Parkway and Pennyrile Parkway) as I-69, even though the parkways did not yet meet Interstate Highway standards.

 The reason the 2008 legislation (HR 1195) immediately applied the I-69 designation to the Purchase Parkway was to tap into federal Interstate Highway money to fund upgrades to the parkway.
 This is because Interstate Highway funds typically could not be used to upgrade an existing freeway until it is designated and signed as an Interstate.
 Median improvements near Mayfield, increased bridge heights to 16 ft, shoulder improvements, and interchange reconstructions will all need to take place to bring the alignment into federal compliance.
 No official funding has been set in the six-year plan stipulating modernization of the parkways that will be affected by I-69's routing, nor has any official study been completed.

-Because Kentucky is using an existing expressway for I-69, highway officials will likely avoid years of costly environmental studies required by other states, as the upgrades are being performed within the footprint of the existing highway.

-Funding remains the big issue for upgrading the parkways to I-69, as there is no funding in the state's 2006 Six-Year Transportation Plan specifically for I-69.
-However, it is likely that Kentucky will perform the required upgrades on individual segments of the Purchase Parkway when the pavement reaches the end of its lifespan, through "Pavement Preservation Projects."
-This approach is similar to the way New York is upgrading its substandard Route 17 Expressway to I-86.

-A project to extend I-69 from Mayfield to Fulton is scheduled for completion in 2024.
-The rest of the parkway will be designated as I-69 afterwards.